 Optional Practical Training

 Studying in the USA is attractive because of the possibility of gaining professional experience.
 During training, students of American higher education institutions have the opportunity to work on campus up to 20 hours a week or to practice (Curricular Practical Training).
-After graduate studies, you can get permission to do postgraduate practice for one year - Optional Practical Training (OPT).
+After graduate studies, you can get permission to do postgraduate Optional Practical Training (OPT) for one year.
 STEM students can continue their practice for 24 months.
 After the OPT, you can apply for a PhD degree.